stevenrobertson/sd-docs/report/design_summary.md

 # Design summary

-This implementation of the fractal flame library is split into several Haskell libraries, with a small front-end application for demonstration purposes.
+This implementation of the fractal flame algorithm is split into several Haskell libraries, with a small front-end application for demonstration purposes.
 Together, these programs build, run, and retrieve the results of a CUDA kernel.
 The actual rendering is done entirely on the CUDA device.

+This chapter provides an overview of the method of operation of the software produced as part of this project.
+It also includes background information and rationale on those portions of the project which have not been covered elsewhere in the document.

 ## Host software